2025 Virginia Cavaliers baseball team

-The 2025 Virginia Cavaliers baseball team will represent the University of Virginia during the 2025 NCAA Division I baseball season.
-The Cavaliers will play their home games at Davenport Field as a members of the Atlantic Coast Conference.
-They will be led by head coach Brian O'Connor, in his 22nd season at Virginia.
+The 2025 Virginia Cavaliers baseball team represented the University of Virginia during the 2025 NCAA Division I baseball season.
+The Cavaliers played their home games at Davenport Field as a member of the Atlantic Coast Conference.
+They were led by head coach Brian O'Connor, in his 22nd season at Virginia.

 Previous season

 The 2024 Virginia Cavaliers baseball team posted a 46–17 (18–12) season record.
 The Cavaliers finished in pool play in the 2024 Atlantic Coast Conference baseball tournament, but nevertheless earned a top-16 seed and at-large berth into the 2024 NCAA Division I baseball tournament.
 The Cavaliers won the Charlottesville Regional, and swept Kansas State in the Charlottesville Super Regional, qualifying for the College World Series in Omaha for the second-consecutive year.
 In Omaha, the Cavaliers went two and out.